Xyyy1999/Xyyy1999/README.md

 ### 🔭 We are currently working on the our project at course Robot System Design.
 ### 📫 How to reach me: chenyiting@whu.edu.cn, 943351323@qq.com

-### 😄 Pronouns: This website will carry the details of our project, including a autonomous table organization system simulation and a grasping dataset
+### 😄 Pronouns: This website will carry the details of our project, including an autonomous table organization system simulation and a grasping dataset

 ### ⚡ See You Soon !
 <!--